Popsink/documentation/docs/snowflake-ibmi/quickstart.md

 When you're finished, click on **'Configure'**.

-## 3. Firewall & Credentials Configuration
+## 3. Access & Credentials Configuration

 Next step enables your connection to your source IBMi system.
 You will need 2 things :